Chipotle shares jump as new chief sparks hope of quicker turnaround

-(Reuters) - Chipotle Mexican Grill Inc (CMG.N) shares jumped as much as 16 percent on Wednesday, as analysts called its recruitment of Taco Bell chief executive Brian Niccol a potentially transformational moment after two years of brand-crushing food-safety scandals.
+Feb 14 (Reuters) - Chipotle Mexican Grill Inc shares jumped more than 11 percent premarket on Wednesday, as analysts called its recruitment of Taco Bell chief executive Brian Niccol a potentially “transformational moment” after two years of brand-crushing food-safety scandals.

 However, they cautioned that Niccol - the man behind “Doritos Locos Tacos” and a savvy marketer who could transform Chipotle’s menu - would need at least a year to make an impact as chief executive.